 Our Guide to Epcot For Beginners is an essential guide for first-time visitors & experienced travelers to Walt Disney World.
 Our Epcot Guide is full of hints & tips to plan your day.
-Our Guide to Epcot has been updated for Fall 2019.
+Our Guide to Epcot has been updated for 2020 with the latest information.
 A lot is happening at Epcot with a number of closures, new attractions planned and renovations occurring throughout the park.
-Our Guide to Epcot has been updated with the latest information.

 Jump Right Into Our Guide to Epcot

 Our Guide To Epcot For Beginners is a comprehensive guide full of helpful tips and tricks.
 The guide forms part of our Guide to Walt Disney World for Beginners.

 - Epcot The Basics including the history of the park.
 Plus just why is it called Epcot?

 - Epcot the Future Epcot is currently undergoing massive changes.
 Learn all about what you can expect over the next few years and the big new attractions coming in 2020.